 WSRB answers many questions about Protection Classes (PCs) for properties in Washington state.
-Over the years, we’ve found that some people are surprised to learn that not every property has the same Protection Class as the community it’s in.
+Over the years, we’ve found that some people are surprised to learn that not every property has the same PC as the community it’s in.

 We want everyone to understand how PCs work, so we’d like to clear up this common misconception.
 We evaluate each community to determine its PC and use that as a starting point to determine the PC for each property within that community.
 We then provide that data to insurers to help them accurately price policies.

 Buildings in a community don't necessarily have the Protection Class of that community.

 There are two key points to understand about PCs:

 - A community’s PC is the best PC an individual property within that community can have.
 For example, a property in a PC 4 community can only have a PC 4 or worse (PC 5 to PC 10).

 - A property’s PC is just one factor insurers use to price one part of a policy: the fire coverage.
 Many other factors unrelated to a PC influence a policy’s premium.

 How a PC for a property is determined